Let's talk about po-ly-ce-

 Let's talk about glue!

-What many people call plastic glue is in fact a solvent that goes by names including Butanone, methyl ethyl ketone (MEK) or 'polystyrene cement'.
+What many people call plastic glue is in fact a solvent that, depending on its chemical composition, goes by names including Butanone, methyl ethyl ketone (MEK) or just simply 'polystyrene cement'.
 Instead of acting as an adhesive on our plastic models it is actually working as a welding agent.

 Why does this matter?
 Let's find out with the help of some badly-drawn images!